Mobile Push Troubleshooting

 show all 26 lines

 3. Publish the message to channel foo.
-You can publish from your client, server or directly using the Debug Console.
-You should see useful error messages in the console.
+You can publish from your client, server, or the Debug Console.
+You should see error messages in the console.

-The following message shows how many devices successfully received the push notification that were registered for push messages on the target channel for each push service.
+This message shows how many registered devices received the push on each provider:

 Devices found for push notification apns: 2 fcm